-Clause 25 (Sub-contracting specifications) provides that where a contracting authority could procure the relevant goods, services or works by way of "direct award in special cases" in accordance with clause 40, the contracting authority may require that the supplier sub-contracts the supply to such particular supplier (see clause 25).
+Section 25 (Sub-contracting specifications) provides that where a contracting authority has a mixed contract (comprising goods, services or works that could be procured either by way of "direct award in special cases" to a particular supplier in accordance with section 41 or via a competitive procedure run in accordance with section 19), the contracting authority may require that the supplier appointed in accordance with section 19 sub-contracts the supply of the goods, works and services to the supplier who has been appointed pursuant to a direct award.

-For the provisions in clause 25 to apply, one of the direct award justifications in clause 40 must apply.
-In respect of a supplier who is not an "excluded" supplier, this relates to the justifications in Schedule 5 (Direct award justifications).
+For the provisions in section 25 to apply, one of the direct award justifications in section 41 must apply.
+In respect of a supplier who is not an "excluded" supplier,1 this relates to the justifications in Schedule 5 (Direct award justifications).
 In respect of an "excluded" supplier, it is possible to make a direct award only where there is an overriding public interest in awarding the contract to that supplier.
-Clause 40(5) specifies that there is only such an overriding public interest in very limited circumstances, including in relation to the construction, maintenance or operation of critical national infrastructure, or for defence and intelligence contracts.
+Section 41(5) specifies that there is only such an overriding public interest in very limited circumstances, including in relation to the construction, maintenance or operation of critical national infrastructure, or for defence and intelligence contracts.